 She waits in silence as the judge runs his hands over another Pekingese, chocolate-coloured, moving its legs like a wooden doll.
 The Pekingese seems perturbed by the act, craning its neck back to sniff the judge’s hand.

 Her mother watches television in bed.
-She doesn’t live at home anymore but Cath picks a black dog hair from the cream bedsheets, finds a small brown whisker embedded in the carpet, things she must have carried with her somehow.
+Her mother doesn’t live at home any more, but she picks a black dog hair from the cream bedsheets, finds a small brown whisker embedded in the carpet, things her mother must have carried with her somehow.

-Cath curls up under the covers next to her mother and they watch her mother’s favourite video on the television at the end of the bed, an old recorded live performance of a man with various puppets.
+The two of them curl up under the covers and they watch her mother’s favourite video on the television at the end of the bed, an old recorded live performance of a man with various puppets.
 He stands in front of a velvet curtain, baby blue, the light pricking the silver of the microphone into white.
-(He died the same month as Cath’s father, which they both know but do not mention.)
-The man’s puppets are a gangly monkey, and a giant baby bird.
-Each one talks to him with great intimacy, like they are in league against the audience.
+(He died the same month as her father, which they both know but do not mention.)
+The man’s puppets are a gangly monkey and a giant baby bird.
+Each one talks to him with great intimacy, as though they are in league against the audience.

-Cath turns and says, what?
-But she is already asleep.
+She turns and says, What?
+But her mother is already asleep.

 A mother and son approach her as she combs out Marie’s fur again.
 The child is sweet-looking, with a shock of black hair and freckles.
-The mother speaks softly, asks if her child can ask Cath a question.
-Cath nods.
-The boy points to Marie, and says, does she think that she is human, or does she think that you’re a dog?
+The mother speaks softly, asks if her child can ask her a question.
+She nods.
+The boy points to Marie, and says, Does she think that she is human, or does she think that you’re a dog?

 She sits waiting for the next announcement, for the decision of Best of Breed to be made.
 The title is between Marie and a black male Pekingese named Fuwari, full name Fuwari Yoshikawa Find Me on the Mountainside Denbo.
 Fuwari’s owner feeds cat-shaped treats to Marie and makes kissing noises, stroking her head and singing in a language she doesn’t understand.
 Fuwari stays close to his owner, and she is surprised by how rejected she feels.

 About a month after Maura had her first litter, she died.
 An infection in the womb.
-The puppies were old enough to survive, luckily, and Cath’s mother’s dog, a bullish silver Pekingese named Tyrell, became their stern role model.
-Tyrell played with them, disciplined them, but refused to sleep with them, turning to a puddle of mush when Cath’s mother slept and demanding to lie over her neck.
-Cath didn’t want to sleep with them in case she rolled over and crushed them during the night.
-If the puppies were left alone, they would grow too anxious and begin to eat each other.
+The puppies were old enough to survive, luckily, and her mother’s dog, a bullish silver Pekingese named Tyrell, became their stern role-model.
+Tyrell played with them, disciplined them, but refused to sleep with them, and she didn’t want to sleep with the puppies herself in case she rolled over and crushed them during the night.
+But if the puppies were left alone, they would grow too anxious and begin to eat each other.
 So she wrapped a towel around a hot water bottle and a ticking clock, and placed that in their basket.
 The puppies slept, and when she took it away in the morning they held onto the towel with their teeth, and whined for hours.

 She phones her mother outside the venue, where a group of pigeons have descended on an open bag of crisps.
 She tells her about Marie winning her group, about Fuwari’s owner shaking her hand with tears in his eyes.
 Her mother congratulates her and she feels still for a moment, despite Marie pulling hard on her lead to be nearer to the birds.